 1. Cleaning Your Hard Drive

 As we said, data fills up your hard drive over time.
-You delete files which go into the recycle bin, but these are not removed from your computer.
+You delete files that go into the recycle bin, but these are not removed from your computer.

 The bin is there as a last resort before you decide to delete the files altogether, or you have made a mistake and need to restore it.

 One of the most popular PC cleaner packages you can get is CCleaner.
-There is a free option available and is more than sufficient for most users.
+There is a free option available, and it is more than sufficient for most users.

-As you install this, it might ask to install other software that is unrelated to cleaning your PC (Antivirus software).
+As you install this, it might ask you to install other software unrelated to cleaning your PC (Antivirus software).
 Don’t install this.

 Once you have software like this installed, you can quickly clean all temporary files on your disk.
 This will include data stored by your web browsers.

-You can run this on a regular basis, but it will delete any saved passwords you have entered so you might find you need to login to some regular sites again.
+You can run this regularly, but it will delete any saved passwords you have entered, so you might find you need to log in to some regular sites again.
 You can also use the built-in Windows disk clean-up tool.

 All you need to do is click on your start menu and type Disk Clean-up.
 Once the window opens, select all the items and click on OK.
 This tells you what can be deleted and how large the files are.

-This is the first step of an effective disk clean-up operation and the one who can free up space in a matter of seconds.
+This is the first step of an effective disk clean-up operation and the one that can free up space in a matter of seconds.

 2. Deleting Programs You Don’t Need or Use

 Windows has its own built-in computer clean-up app.
-Search for ‘Add or remove programs,’ and you will be presented with a box listing all the apps you have installed on your system.
+Search for ‘Add or remove programs .’
+You will be presented with a box listing all the apps you have installed on your system.

-At the side, you can see the program size, and all you need to do is scroll to programs you don’t need, and then click the option to uninstall the program.
+You can see the program size at the side, and all you need to do is scroll to programs you don’t need and then click the option to uninstall the program.